yuginaili/CitiBike-Feed-Parser/README.md

      directory.

   4. Adjust configuration (optional)
      You can edit config.json file to adjust your settings.
-If you use VDD first time it's recommended to leave config.json as is.
-Sample config.json is just fine.
      By default Drupal 8 and Drupal 7 sites are configured.

   6. Build your environment
      Please double check your config.json file after editing.
 VDD can't start